FinnDemonCat/Pack_Manager/README.md

 ### **Paint**:
 - The program takes the texture and paints it according to the specified palette.
+- Add "./" prefix to point to the target folder, by defualt it's going to look in the assets folder.
 **Example:**
 ```
 > "tools/bow.png"